 Once you’ve determined what type of lead magnet you want to create, it’s time to bring it to life.

-For this walk-through, I’m going to be creating a worksheet lead magnet.
+For this walk-through, I’m going to be creating a lead magnet in Canva known as a Worksheet.
 Worksheets are a fantastic way to turn your blog post into actionable content for your reader.
 Let’s say, for this tutorial, the blog post I’m going to use the lead magnet on is titled: 15 Ways to Reduce Your Monthly Spending.

 This will open up your blank canvas.
 Before we really get into actually designing the lead magnet, I want to make sure you are familiar with Canva and some of the tools you will need to use.

-- Elements.
-Here you will find shapes, grids, and other options like clipart and design elements.
+Here you will find shapes, grids, and other options like clip-art and design elements.

-- Uploads.
-This is where you can upload your own pictures and clipart.
+This is where you can upload your own pictures and clip-art.

 Another thing to be aware of in Canva is that you will want your project to be zoomed in at 100%.
 This is important because if your project isn’t zoomed in at 100%, the contents of the design will not be lined up correctly once downloaded.
 This is a glitch in Canva, the elements will appear lined up on the screen but once you download the design, they will be misaligned.